JohnCoene/waiter/README.md

 To use the waiter:

 1. Include `use_waiter` in your UI.
-2. Trigger `show_waiter` to show the waiting screen.
+2. Trigger `waiter_show` to show the waiting screen.
-3. Eventually trigger `hide_waiter` to hide the loading screen.
+3. Eventually trigger `waiter_hide` to hide the loading screen.

 <!-- end list -->